 Mealthy CrispLid is designed to convert any electric pressure cooker (6 or 8 quart) into an air fryer or broiler.
 It is a heating device, which allows you to crisp, broil or air fry food right in your pressure cooker.

 The CrispLid consists of a heating element, fan and vents attached to a glass lid.
 This is covered with a stainless steel cover.
 You use the handle to place the CrispLid directly on top of any 6-quart or 8-quart stainless steel pressure cooking pot, such as Instant Pot.
 It does not fit other sizes and could damage ceramic, aluminum, or nonstick coatings.

 Where can I buy the Crisplid?

-Mealthy CrispLid launches on June 24th.
-Here is my exclusive link that will let you preorder it through Mealthy’s website.
+Mealthy CrispLid launched on June 24th.
+Here is my exclusive link that will let you order it through Mealthy’s website.
 Right now it is priced at $49.99 plus a $10 shipping fee.

 What’s in the Mealthy Crisplid box?

 - Crisplid – The CrispLid is designed with a 2-step stainless steel rim which allows it to fit both 6-quart and 8-quart pressure cookers.